 Infection is spread via the fecal-oral route.
 Ingested eggs hatch and enter the crypts of the small bowel as larvae.
-After maturing for 1 to 3 mo, the worms migrate to the cecum and ascending colon, where they attach to the superficial epithelium, mate, and lay eggs.
+After maturing for 1 to 3 months, the worms migrate to the cecum and ascending colon, where they attach to the superficial epithelium, mate, and lay eggs.

-Adult worms are estimated to live 1 to 2 yr, although some may live longer.
+Adult worms are estimated to live 1 to 2 years, although some may live longer.

-Diagnosis is made by microscopic examination of stool; the characteristic lemon-shaped eggs with clear opercula at both ends are readily apparent.
-When colonoscopy is done for other indications, wiggling adult worms may be seen protruding into the bowel lumen.
+Diagnosis of trichuriasis is made by microscopic examination of stool; the characteristic lemon-shaped eggs with clear opercula at both ends are readily apparent.
+When anoscopy, proctoscopy, or colonoscopy is done for other indications, wiggling adult worms may be seen protruding into the bowel lumen.